 - Incorrect: How many water do you drink?

-- Right: How much water do you drink?
+- Correct: How much water do you drink?

 Using "How Much" with Countable Nouns